 You love your little old cat.
 But their body starts to undergo natural aging changes.
 Even when you’re doing everything right!
 And if you have a cat with long-term illnesses, those changes hit harder.
 There’s nothing you can do to prevent them.
 And you’re NOT to blame.

 Pet insurance for cats helps you prepare for those anticipated complications.
 Many companies even cover the cost of treating cancer!
 If you’re ready to invest in your beloved feline for the long haul, take the financial concern out of the equation.

 You know these changes lurk in the pipeline.
 And you CAN set aside money from each paycheck in anticipation, but what happens when something unexpected crops up?
 That policy eases your stress.
 Then you can watch your cat go into their sunset years without a worry.

 Pet Insurance for Cats: Kittens

-You’re thinking Firefly was my only kitten excuse, aren’t you?
+You think Firefly was my only kitten excuse, aren’t you?
 Nope!
 It turns out mistakes come in threes, same as good things.
 (By the way, my examples ARE mistakes, so you DON’T have to follow in my footsteps) Squeak rounded out my lessons on pet insurance for cats.

 So when the doctor performing his neuter told me she heard a heart murmur, I thought nothing of it.
 Kittens CAN have murmurs, and he was JUST six-months-old.
 (Right on the cusp for a kitten murmur) It was the odd quiet night for us, though, so when she offered to pop him on the echo table, I agreed.

-Little bugger had a patent foramen ovale (PFO): a hole connecting his two atria.
+The little bugger had a patent foramen ovale (PFO): a hole connecting his two atria.
 And what I hoped was a kitten murmur?
 Genuine hypertrophic cardiomyopathy (HCM).

 Lesson #3: Kitten Surprises